 We tend to think that if we only had more information, we’d make better decisions.
 The world, however, doesn’t always work that way.
 Paradoxically, More information often means that we make worse decisions.

 When you want to make a good decision, your first action is most likely to collect more information.
 If you know more about the situation, you can make better judgments.
 Right?

 Not always.
 Paradoxically, more information can lead us to make worse decisions.

-One of the reasons we make worse decisions with more information is that we pursue information that appears relevant but isn't.
-The harder the information is to find—that is the more work we have to do in order to find it and the more exclusive is it—the more psychology tells us that we'll put too much value on that information.
-In part, this happens because of our bias toward commitment and consistency; we've spent time and effort seeking out that information, so mentally we feel obliged to use it.
-This nudges us toward decisions we otherwise wouldn't have made.
+One of the reasons we make worse decisions with more information is that we pursue information that appears relevant but isn’t.
+The harder the information is to find—that is, the more work we have to do to find it and the more exclusive is it—the more psychology tells us that we’ll put too much value on that information.
+In part, this happens because of our bias toward commitment and consistency; we’ve spent time and effort seeking out that information, so mentally, we feel obliged to use it.
+This nudges us toward decisions we otherwise wouldn’t have made.

-We also over-value information that is easily obtainable, thinking that it posssesses unique insights when in fact it's nothing more than you'd find on the first page of Google.
+We also over-value information that is easily obtainable, thinking that it possesses unique insights when, in fact, it’s nothing more than you’d find on the first page of Google.
 A little knowledge truly is a dangerous thing.

 And yet, another reason we love irrelevant information is that we really lack fundamental understanding.

 If we don’t understand something, we won’t have a firm grasp of the fundamental variables that govern the situation and how they interact, so we’ll look for new variables.
 When you’re not sure how to weigh one attribute compared with another, you end up searching for a reason.

 Often this mountain of new information — even if easily obtainable – is largely irrelevant to the situation.
 The problem is we don’t know it is irrelevant.